Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

 - White has taken 9.2 shots per game this season and made 4.3 per game, which account for 10.4% and 10.1%, respectively, of his team's total.

-- White's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- White's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The 76ers concede 41.2 rebounds per game, ranking second in the league.
+- On the boards, the 76ers are second in the league, allowing 41.2 rebounds per game.

-- Allowing 24.2 assists per contest, the 76ers are the sixth-ranked squad in the league.
+- The 76ers concede 24.2 assists per game, sixth-ranked in the league.

-- The 76ers are the fifth-ranked squad in the league at allowing threes, giving up 11.6 made 3-pointers per game.
+- Looking at 3-pointers, the 76ers have conceded 11.6 makes per game, fifth in the NBA.

 Derrick White vs. the 76ers